-- give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 31 December 2023 and of the loss for the year then ended; - the group financial statements have been properly prepared in accordance with UK adopted international accounting standards; - the parent company financial statements have been prepared in accordance with the UK Generally Accepted Accounting Standards. - The group and parent company financial statements have been prepared in accordance with the requirements of the Company Act 2006; and - The information given in the Strategic Report and Directors' Report is consistent with the financial statements.
+- give a true and fair view of the state of the Group's and of the Company's affairs as at 31 December 2024 and of the loss for the year then ended; - the Group financial statements have been properly prepared in accordance with UK adopted international accounting standards; - the Company financial statements have been prepared in accordance with the UK Generally Accepted Accounting Standards. - The Group and the Company financial statements have been prepared in accordance with the requirements of the Company Act 2006; and - The information given in the Strategic Report and Directors' Report is consistent with the financial statements.